vdymna/Sitecore-Kinesis-Streaming/README.md

-# Sitecore Kinesis Firehouse Streaming Data Pipeline
+# Sitecore Kinesis Firehose Streaming Data Pipeline

 The data pipeline to extract experience analytics data from Sitecore's Experience Database (xDB) and push it into Amazon Redshift in near real time.
 Amazon Kinesis Data Firehose delivery stream serves as the backbone for the pipeline.
 Amazon S3 is used as the staging area for the data before it's copied into the Redshift table.
 The pipeline logic includes checkpointing functionality that records the last processed data (based on a timestamp) and Amazon DynamoDB used as the storage for the checkpointing.